-The Contract API provides information about Akamai contracts as well as the products included in those contracts.
-With this API, you have the option of retrieving product information by contract ID or reporting group ID for a specified time frame.
+The Contract API provides information about Akamai contracts and the products included in those contracts.
+With this API, you can retrieve product information by contract ID or reporting group ID for a specified time frame.

-Child Contracts.
+Child contracts.
 A contract may include one or more child contracts (or subcontracts) that belong to the same account.
-If you get a contract that has child contracts, it only list the products included on the parent contract.
+If you get a contract that has child contracts, it only lists the products included on the parent contract.
 The API does not indicate the relationship between contracts.
 To retrieve only the products for the child contract, perform a GET on the child contract's ID.

-Content Provider (CP) Code.
+Content Provider (CP) codes.
 A content provider is an Akamai customer that serves traffic on the Akamai network.
 A CP code is a unique identifier assigned to each customer, used primarily for billing, reporting, and access control.
-A customer and a single contract may each have multiple CP codes.
+A customer and a single contract may have multiple CP codes.